DECODING THE SAT/ACT: PART 1 – CRITICAL READING

-The SAT is that scary test that students generally take later in high school to get into college and hopefully get some scholarship money.
+The SAT/ACT is that scary test that students generally take later in high school to get into college and hopefully get some scholarship money.
 The good news is that this test is “standardized” which means that when writing the test questions, the test-makers follow the same patterns, profiles and standards by writing similar questions each time; this tests the same skills in exactly the same way without being literally the same questions.
 Students can then obviously learn these hidden recurring patterns found on the test and become very test savvy since they tend to not be straightforward but based more on logic and reasoning.
 This in result teaches students to understand how to answer questions quickly and more correctly.

-Preparation is the key to doing well on the SAT.
+Preparation is the key to doing well on the SAT/ACT.
 Students should start at least in 9th grade or earlier if they are participating in a 7th grade talent search such as The Duke TIP Letter.
-The PSAT/NMSQT is also written by the same SAT test-makers and can count for huge scholarships in a student’s junior year but can be taken for practice in the ninth and tenth grade year.
+The PSAT/NMSQT is also written by the same SAT/ACT test-makers and can count for huge scholarships in a student’s junior year but can be taken for practice in the ninth and tenth grade year.
 When students start preparing early, time is on their side.
 Waiting until later in high school usually results in more test anxiety since students already have a full plate and less time to learn how to take the test and certainly less time to practice.

-There are three sections on the SAT: Critical Reading, Math and Writing.
+There are three sections on the SAT/ACT: Critical Reading, Math and Writing.
 The test is three hours and forty five minutes long and is offered seven times a year.
 There are no penalties for taking it as many times as students want since colleges usually just take the highest scores and often will combine high scores from different tests.
 Consequently this gives a student a higher score which can result in more college money.

 The first section in the Critical Reading section is Passage-Based Reading.
 Most students abhor these passages found in this part of the test.
 Often they have to read four passages, work twenty-four questions and do it all this in twenty-five minutes which is about a minute a question, not counting the four passages.
 For most students, this section can be daunting because they are under great time constraints to finish.
 It is practically impossible for students to finish this section on time if it is approached in a normal way.
 Besides that, the test-makers have built in tricks to make the students pick the wrong answers.
 For example, an answer choice may true and found in the passage but in reality it doesn’t answer the question.